 - A maximum number of five people are allowed in each campsite.

 - Kayaks are ideal to access the island.
 A 6' tide or higher is needed.
 Land boats safely along shoreline near campgrounds.
+For more info, visit our Boating - non-motorized page.

 - Fires allowed in designated pits only.
 Burn only downed wood and dowse fires out cold.